pawelzalewski1/python_training/README.md

-# Ripository for Python Training
+# Ripositor for Python Training